-cd <BLT repository>/docs/blank_project
+cd <BLT repository>/docs/bare_bones

 mkdir build

 cd build

-cmake -DBLT_SOURCE_DIR=../../.. ..
+cmake ..

-This will generate a configured Makefile in your build directory to build blank_project.
+This will generate a configured Makefile in your build directory to build Bare Bones project.
 The generated makefile includes gtest and several built-in BLT smoke tests, depending on the features that you have enabled in your build.